Center for Christianity in Business Networking Event

 The HBU Archie W. Dunham College of Business and the Center for Christianity in Business invite all business professionals to our next CCB Networking Luncheon…

-Friday, January 26, 2018, 12-2 p.m.
+Friday, September 28, 2018, 12-2 p.m.

-McNair Hall and Belin Chapel in the Morris Cultural Arts Center on the campus of Houston Baptist University.
+McNair Hall and Belin Chapel in the Morris Cultural Arts Center on the campus of Houston Baptist University

 About the panelists